bitauth/libauth/.github/CONTRIBUTING.md

 Below you'll find the conventions we're trying to follow.
 Of course, please feel free to send PRs to improve these guidelines too.

+## Design Goals

+This library should provide the primitives needed to hack on Bitcoin and Bitcoin-related ideas.

+1.  **flexible** - Consumers should be able to import only the functionality they need
+2.  **simple** - Functions should be simple and return one type
+3.  **portable** – All code should work on every platform (no Node.js bindings or separate browser versions)

 ## Design Guidelines

 - **start small, compose** - Compose larger functions from their smallest possible components.